 The Bottom Line

-Even with these provisions, the fact remains.
-It is not safe to operate horse drawn carriages in urban settings along with heavy traffic.
-To do so exposes carriage horses to hazardous conditions resulting in injuries and even death.
+Even if all of the above provisions were carried out, the fact remains.
+It is not safe to operate horse drawn carriages in urban settings.
+To do so exposes carriage horses to a life of drudgery, forced to work in hazardous conditions that results in injuries and even death.
+Therefore we recommend a ban on the horse drawn carriage trade.